JSTOR-Labs/plant-humanities/docs/content/mint.md

 <var data-primary="image"></var>
 <var data-image id="Triunfo" title="Triunfo mints, 20th century" data-url="https://upload.wikimedia.org/wikipedia/commons/a/af/01033B.jpg" data-region=""></var>
 <var data-image id="Candy cane" title="A Christmas card image of candy canes from the early 1900s" data-url="https://upload.wikimedia.org/wikipedia/commons/8/8d/Candy_cane_William_B_Steenberge_Bangor_NY_1844-1922.jpg" data-region="" data-fit="contain"></var>
-<var data-image id="Altoids" title="Advert for Altoids" data-url="https://jstor-labs.github.io/plant-humanities/images/Altoids advertisment.jpg" data-region="" data-fit="contain"></var>
+<var data-image id="Altoids" title="Advert for Altoid mints" data-url="https://jstor-labs.github.io/plant-humanities/images/Altoids advertisment.jpg" data-region="" data-fit="contain"></var>

 Over time, American mint oil production would spread westwards from the east coast in New York State to the Pacific coast in Washington.
 First, peppermint went to Ohio and Michigan by 1833, and then commercial peppermint was introduced to Idaho in 1903, as well as Oregon’s Willamette River Valley in 1909.
 In 1917, drained land on Puget Island  in Columbia River estuary in Wahkiakum County, Washington  proved to be ideal land for mint farming on the Pacific coast.
 By the late 1920s, mint oil prices were high, no doubt influenced by significant advertising campaigns fashioned by American manufacturers of mint-flavored confectionary, chewing gum and toothpaste.
 Not only was mint valued in the domestic market, but it was exported too.
 World War II slowed down exportation of mint but the increased need for menthol from American-grown peppermint for supplying the armed forces saw peppermint (along with spearmint) become an essential war crop.[^ref14]
-<var data-map title="World" data-center="41.376639,-103.166347" data-zoom="4"></var>
+<var data-map title="World" data-basemap="Esri_WorldPhysical" data-center="41.376639,-103.166347" data-zoom="4"></var>
 <!--<var title="Ohio" id="Q1397" data-fill="#2d862d" data-marker-symbol="leaf"></var>
 <var title="Michigan" id="Q1166" data-fill="#2d862d" data-marker-symbol="leaf"></var>
 <var title="Willamette" id="Q1703681" data-fill="#2d862d" data-marker-symbol="leaf"></var>